nepinney/business-card-app/README.md

 ## Status

-In progress - working on completing UI before implementing functionality
+In progress - Need to complete dark theme color coordination

 ## Instructions to run